diegofer11/UtilityLogReader/README.md

 This is a simple Python utlity to load log files from a url or to searh keyword in a local log file.

-This web service receives earth time formatted in Y-m-d H:i:s.u, then returns the mars sol date and mars coordinated time.

 `Example of use:`

 ```